Below you will find testimonials from past competitors.

 competition.
 With Dr. Manson as our coach, he instilled two very valuable

-lessons 1) Always have fun and 2) If you don’t know the answer, its time to ask
+lessons 1) Always have fun and 2) If you do not know the answer, its time to ask

 questions.
 Connecting with cyber security professionals with decades of